grpc/proposal/L46-core-tls-credential-API.md

     const TlsServerCredentialsOptions& options);
 ```

+To make migration from the `SslCredentials` stack to the `TlsCredentials` stack easier,
+we will also have a constructor for `TlsChannelCredentialsOptions` and
+`TlsServerCredentialsOptions` that accept their corresponding `SslOptions`
+structs.

 ### Credential Reloading
 Credential reloading will be implemented via a `CertificateProviderInterface`.
 Note that there is a naming mismatch here - there exist credentials beyond